nattse/ReversalLearning/README.md

 **Number of presses** | any positive integer or -1 | Total number of lever presses needed to advance to the next stage.
 If using Duration instead, set to -1

-**Duration** | any positive integer or -1 | Duration of time (ms) after which we advance to the next stage.
+**Duration** | any positive integer or -1 | Duration of time (seconds) after which we advance to the next stage.
 If using Number of Presses, set to -1

 **Arduino ID Port** | any integer | Also can be found using `sudo dmesg | tail`.
 Only need to enter this in the first column